Components of Intern Training

 Case Consultation Seminar

-The interns meet for one hour each week with a psychology and social work staff member to discuss theory, case conceptualization, diagnoses, treatment and disposition using ongoing clinical case material.
-The group may also consult about other issues of clinical importance.
-The pair of senior staff rotates over the course of the year so interns have experience with a number of different perspectives and approaches.
+Permanent staff (who choose to opt in) and all trainees are divided into several consultation groups.
+The groups meet for one hour each week* to discuss theory, case conceptualization, diagnoses, treatment, and disposition using ongoing clinical case material.
+They may also consult about otherissues of clinical importance.
+The composition of each consultation group changes over the course of the year, so interns have experience with a variety of perspectives, approaches, and disciplines.

 Supervision-of-Supervision (group format)